chris-hinds/mdgroup-tech-challenge/README.md

 ## Extras

-I had a (sort or) workinmg version on filtering the list of breeds, however ran into a slight issue so decided to remove it.
+I had a (sort or) working version on filtering the list of breeds, however ran into a slight issue so decided to remove it.
 I'd like to dscuss this part with you.